jimmybutzen/mydu-scripts/mods/admin/README.md

 -  A running MyDU server installation.
 -  Basic understanding of where to place mod files within the MyDU server directory structure.
+-  Make sure that `Enable HTML screen Units`,`Enable mod actions` & `Enable mod javascript` is turned on in the General settings of the game otherwise the UI will not work !

 ### Step-by-Step Guide